 Server-direct integrations

-Signal supports server-direct integration, which eliminates the need to deliver data through the browser.
+Signal supports server-direct integration, eliminating the need to deliver data through the browser.
 Vendor and client implementations vary, so contact your Signal representative to discuss your specific use case.